The format and style of your thesis should meet the requirements of your discipline and the needs of your examiners.

 If the word limits are not exceeded, the length of the thesis is at your discretion, taking into account the advice of your supervisor and Head of School.
-A thesis that exceeds the word limit must be supported with reasons in writing by the Head of School outlining the reasons for length of the thesis.
+A thesis that exceeds the word limit must be supported with a letter by the Head of School outlining the reasons for length of the thesis.

 - For examination, theses should be double or one-and-a-half spaced, A4-sized, with ~2cm margins

 - After examination, if you wish to bind a hard copy of the final version of your thesis, a 4cm left hand side margin is required

 - Check that there are no incorrect references, misspellings or typographical errors and that all pages are present and in sequence before your thesis is submitted.

 - A thesis may be presented in the form of a typescript, as a published book or paper, or as a series of papers.